adobe/coral-spectrum/README.md

 **Slack channel: https://coralui.slack.com.
 Mailing list: [coralui-dev@adobe.com](mailto:coralui-dev@adobe.com)**

-All CoralUI work is tracked in our [JIRA project](https://jira.corp.adobe.com/browse/CUI).
+All Coral Spectrum work is tracked in our [JIRA project](https://jira.corp.adobe.com/browse/CORAL).

 Before starting, make sure the work you are doing is tracked in JIRA.
 Create an issue if one doesn't already exist.
 An issue description should be complete and include steps to reproduce if the issue is a defect.